 - Surgical Care - principles of pre-, intra-, and post-operative care, with rotations in general, trauma, vascular, and gynecologic surgery.
 Includes selective rotations in surgical subspecialties and simulation training at the Center for Advanced Medical Learning and Simulation (CAMLS) in downtown Tampa.

-- Psychiatry and Neurology - diagnosis and therapy of neurologic and psychiatric illness in the inpatient and outpatient settings.
-Shared approaches to patients with altered mental state.
+- Neurology - a five-week clerkship that runs paired with the Psychiatry clerkship focused on diagnosis and therapy of neurologic illness in the inpatient and outpatient settings.

 Year 4 is focused on preparation for residency, building advanced clinical skills, and exploration of areas of medicine of interest to the student.
 Nine months of coursework are required, including:

-- Four months of work in a track that prepares students for a specific residency discipline, including:
+- Three to five months of work in a track that prepares students for a specific residency discipline, including:

 - An Acting Internship with direct patient management responsibility (4 weeks)

 - Specialty track electives: two 4-week selectives to prepare for a specialty of choice

 - Unstable Patient courses: choose a 4-week course based in the intensive care units or emergency dept.